Ceramic Dictionary

 To add colors, when you have finished the outlines, decide roughly where each color will be needed in your picture and paint in that color.
 Begin painting with the light colors—light blue, yellow, etc. Remember, colors can be used in different shades and combining, or overlapping colors is important.
 When fired, this will make a third or fourth color, which can count as a color or as shading.
 This effect can be achieved by putting a dark color over a light color or by covering a dark color with a light color.
 If you want to change the tone of a color or make it softer, rub it gently with your finger or with damp, clean paintbrush.

 If you make mistakes while painting and want to correct them, use a paintbrush and clean water to soften the color.
-The mistake can be carefully scratched off, using a thin, small, straight piece of metal, a small paintbrush with the hair cut right down or the wooden end of a paintbrush handle cut to make a point.
+The mistake can be carefully scratched off either by using a thin, small, straight piece of metal, a small paintbrush with the hair cut right down or the wooden end of a paintbrush handle cut to make a point.

 The last colors